Maths at Maldon Primary School

 Next is the challenge section.
 Children are tested in their explanation skills here and often have to find the mistake in a worked example and explain what has gone wrong.
 They may also be asked if a rule always, sometimes or never applies to a given example or if a statement is true or false.

 Finally the children are faced with an extension.
 Here they are challenged to apply the newly taught skill into a further context that will extend the children's knowledge further.
-They may be extended to explain how to complete a method is a given number of words, write their own worded problem that involves set criteria or even solve a puzzle or open ended investigation.
+They may be extended to explain how to complete a method in a given number of words, write their own worded problem that involves set criteria or even solve an open ended investigation.

 Have a look at our pictures below to see some examples of our maths work using PACE.